 Legal Defenses

-People accused under this statute have the right to challenge the allegation with a legal defense.
-Some effective defenses include the defendant showing that he/she:
+If you are accused under this statute, you have the right to challenge the allegation with a legal defense.
+Some effective defenses include showing that you:

 - did not act willfully,